woodenrobo/Cytomata/README.md

 |   +--meta
 ```

 - put downloaded data into the folder and set the path to the folder using the excel file in Cytomata (repo) folder.
 It's the first setting.
+Don`t forget to change the path if pulling from other commits.
 - don't change anything else, just select the part of the script in master.R up to and including this point

 ``